davrot/pytutorial/matlab/6/README.md

 In the following situations, the command is sensibly applied:

 * Reshaping of arrays to a form that is suitable for vector operations.
-Let us assume that we have $8$ vectors of $10$ constellations each in a $3$x$8$x$10$-array wit the name $r$.
+Let us assume that we have $8$ vectors of $10$ constellations each in a $3$ x $8$ x $10$ -array wit the name $r$.
 Now we want to rotate the vectors with a rotation matrix $D$ ,to simulate the movement of the night sky:

 ```matlab
 dummy = D*reshape(r, [3 80]);